jimcrews/crewsj.github.io/k8s-kind-setup.md

 ## Creating a Cluster

-Once Kind is installed, create a Kind config file to specfiy cluster options.
+Once Kind is installed, create a Kind config file to specify cluster options.
 We'll start with a 4 node cluster.
 To use port mappings with NodePort, the kind node containerPort and the service nodePort needs to be equal.

 ``` yaml